stevekm/go-env/README.md

 # `go-env`

-Quick setup for an isolated Go development instance.
+Quick setup for an isolated Go development instance ("virtual environment").
 Based on `conda` to faciliate usage on servers without `sudo` or root access or where global system installation of `go` is otherwise undesirable.

 # Setup